Skip to Main Content

 Will a personal loan boost my credit score?

-• Maintaining a positive payment history: Payment history is the largest factor that determines your credit score (35%).
-This is why choosing an affordable payment is often more important than choosing the lowest-cost loan.
+• Maintaining a positive payment history: Payment history is the largest factor in determining your FICO score (35%).
+Making each loan payment helps strengthen your record of paying on time.

-• Lowering your credit utilization ratio: Your credit utilization is the amount you owe on revolving credit lines - such as credit cards - compared to your limits.
+• Lowering your credit utilization ratio: Your credit utilization is the amount you owe on revolving credit lines, such as credit cards, compared to your credit limits.
 If you use a personal loan to consolidate credit card debt, you could reduce your credit utilization ratio and see improvements to your credit score within one month.

-• Diversifying your credit mix: Lenders like to see that you can handle multiple types of credit - which is why carrying different types of debt can raise your credit score.
-Adding a new personal loan could improve your credit mix, especially if you don't have another type of installment loan on your report.
+• Diversifying your credit mix: Lenders like to see that you can handle multiple types of credit.
+Adding a new personal loan could improve your credit mix, which accounts for 10% of your FICO score, especially if you don't have another type of installment loan on your credit report.

 Alternatives to personal loans